joshglenn/react-native-wiki/Pull-Requests.md

 ![Screenshot of the custom browser extension.
 Two buttons are visible: a green one that is titled "Import to Phabricator", and a grey one with "Land to fbsource" in red text. ](images/Importing-Pull-Requests.png)

-**Appendix: Bots**

-* **@pull-bot**: The Pull Bot automates several aspects of the pull request review process, such as making sure test plans and changelogs are used.
-It is based on Danger, and it is configured through the [`dangerfile`](https://github.com/facebook/react-native/blob/master/bots/dangerfile.js).
-* **@analysis-bot**: Another helpful process that aids in pull request reviews, focusing mostly on lint and Flow checks.
-It is configured to run as part of the CI processes whenever a commit is added to a pull request.
+## Bots

+As you review and work on pull requests, you might encounter comments left by a handful of GitHub bot accounts.
+These bots have been set up to aid in the pull request review process.

+### pull-bot

+This pull request linter bot performs basic sanity checks whenever a pull request is created.
+It might leave a comment on a pull request if it is unable to find a test plan or a changelog in the description, or if it notices that the pull request was not opened against the `master` branch.
+This bot uses [Danger](https://danger.systems), and its configuration can be found in the [`dangerfile.js`](https://github.com/facebook/react-native/blob/master/bots/dangerfile.js).

+### analysis-bot

+The code analysis bot collects feedback from tools such as Prettier, eslint, and Flow whenever a commit is added to a pull request.
+If any of these tools finds issues with the code, the bot will add these as inline review comments on the pull request.
+Its configuration can be found in the [`code-analysis-bot.js`](https://github.com/facebook/react-native/blob/master/scripts/circleci/code-analysis-bot.js) file.

+### facebook-github-bot

-* **@facebook-github-bot**: The Facebook GitHub Bot is used across several open source projects.
-In the case of React Native, you will most likely encounter it when it closes your pull request once your changes have been successfully merged to the React Native repository.
+The Facebook GitHub Bot is used across several open source projects at Facebook.
+In the case of React Native, you will most likely encounter it when it pushes a merge commit to master after a pull request is successfully imported to Facebook's internal source control.
+It will also let authors know if they are missing a Contributor License Agreement.

 # Getting Ready to Submit Your First Pull Request